jwalton/kube-auth-proxy/README.md

 traffic to your internal service.
 Only Github authenticated users will be able to connect.

+### See a list of services

+You can visit `https://auth.internal.MY-DOMAIN.COM/kube-auth-proxy/list` to see a list of services you are authorized to view.

 ## Service Annotations

 - `kube-auth-proxy/host` - The hostname to assign to the service.
 This can